-Y. M. C. A. The Y. M. C. A. at Michigan State College is the local expression of the international, intercollegiate fellowship of men who are seeking to gain, in addition to their education, an understanding of what an intelligent religion can mean in personal and social experience.
-From the time the Y greets the Freshman until the Senior Recognition Service in the spring, it offers something to make each of the student's four years here worthwhile.
-Mr. Genne, the adviser, has his office in Peoples Church.
-COLLEGIUM.
-A group open to both men and women which meets in the Student Parlors immediately following the morning worship.
-It is the purpose of this group during the fall term, to develop through discussion and study, a better understanding of and a more intelligent participation in services of worship.
-Visits will be made to other churches during the term.
+The Y.M.C.A. at Michigan State College is the local expression of the international, intercollegiate fellowship of men who are seeking to gain, in addition to their education, an understanding of what an intelligent religion can mean in personal and social experience.
+From the time the "Y" greets the freshman until the Senior Recognition Service in the spring, it offers something to make each of the student's four years here worthwhile.
+John W. Price, the adviser, has his office in Peoples Church.